parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 This document presents the overall organisation of the source code repository, and provides pointers to key definitions and implementations.

-## Status

-This is preliminary documentation.
-It may be incomplete, and is subject to change without notice.

 ## Audience

 An understanding of the source code repository structure is essential for developers who are